 Okay, this recipe just includes apples and cinnamon, but it’ll still make you say “Oh my!” with how quick and easy it is to make.
 I’ve become fast friends with my Instant Pot (AKA electric pressure cooker), and even faster friends with steel-cut oats.

-Making steel cut oats in the Instant Pot is so easy, and so much faster than on the stove.
-I’m usually a rolled oats kind of gal, but this apple cinnamon steel cut oatmeal recipe is changing my tune.
+Making steel cut oats in the Instant Pot is so easy, and so much faster than on the stove-top.
+You’ll love making Instant Pot steel cut oats for breakfast, meal prep or even as a snack!

-My favorite part about is that the apples break down in the short cooking time, making the oatmeal sweet and full of natural apple flavor.
-Cinnamon sticks and ground cinnamon add a great fall flavor!
+In the quick 30 minutes cook time the apples break down, making the oatmeal sweet and full of natural apple flavor.
+Cinnamon sticks and ground cinnamon add a great fall flavor.

-- Combine all of your ingredients (apples, cinnamon, steel cut oats, liquid) in the Instant Pot.
+- Combine all ingredients (diced apples, cinnamon, steel-cut oats, liquid) in the Instant Pot.
 You can use water or non-dairy milk, such as soy or almond milk.
 Careful, dairy milk will burn in the Instant Pot!